mdowst/Fast-Deploy-Microsoft-Teams-for-Education/README.md

 # Getting Started

 ## Download this solution
-1. At the top of this page click the Clone of download button
+1. At the top of this page click the **Clone of download** button
 2. Select Download Zip

 ![RepoDownload](Screenshots/RepoDownload.png)

-3. When the download completed extract the zip file
+3. When the download completes, extract the zip file

 ## Building your school
 1. Open the **Fast Deploy Microsoft Teams for Education.xlsx** workbook in Excel.